DEENUU1/OwnPage/README.md

 it depends.
 I made a full configuration for a custom ERROR 404 PAGE but it doesn't work with the static file.

-### Admin panel

-It works on localhost but not on the hosting.
-I gonna repair that in my free time.

 ## Authors